hybridgroup/gobot/platforms/intel-iot/edison/README.md

 $ ./blink
 ```

-At this point you should see the onboard led blinking.
+At this point you should see the onboard LED blinking.
 Press control + c
 to exit.

 To update the program after you made a change, you will need to scp it
 over once again and start it from the command line (via screen).

+## License
+Copyright (c) 2014-2016 The Hybrid Group.
+Licensed under the Apache 2.0 license.